 This will be the first Management Plan for the parkland that will be dedicated over the course of neighbourhood build-out through six development phases as part of rezoning and subdivision of 287 ha of land owned by Fairwinds.
-As provided for in The Lakes District Neighbourhood Plan (2011), the lands designated as Park, including Regional Park (approximately 100 ha/248 ac of land) and Community Park (approximately 2 ha/5 ac of land) will be dedicated to the RDN.
-Enos Lake bottom (approximately 18.19 ha/44.95 ac of land) will also be dedicated to the RDN provided the province does not require it to revert to the Crown.
-Within the Regional Park, over 16.4km of trail will be constructed, including 2.2km of Multi-Use Trail, 8.9km of Walking Trail, 5.1km of Hiking Trail and 0.24km of associated boardwalks and bridges.
+As provided for in The Lakes District Neighbourhood Plan (2011), 100.36 ha/247.99 ac of land will be dedicated as Regional Park, 2.24 ha/5.54 ac of land as Community Park and 18.19 ha/44.95 ac of land (the Enos Lake bottom) will revert to Provincial Crown.
+Within the Regional Park, over 16.4km of trail will be constructed, including 2.17km of Multi-Use Trail, 8.9km of Walking Trail, 5.1km of Hiking Trail and 0.24km of associated boardwalks and bridges.